utamuratov/intersection/projects/ngx-intersection2/README.md

 You can import the component(standalone component) into your module or component which you want to use:

 ```
-import { NgxIntersectionComponent } from 'ngx-intersection';
+import { NgxIntersectionComponent } from 'ngx-intersection2';

 @NgModule({
   declarations: [YourComponent],